Use The Right Pool Tool for the Job and Save Your Back

 My recommendation is to buy quality tools that’ll last about 2 years.

-This way, you’re not left having to replace a tool that’s broken or doesn’t work anymore.
+This way, you’re not left having to replace a broken or nonfunctional tool.

 Here’s a related post I wrote about buying pool supplies online.
 It’ll help you save time and money when purchasing chemicals.

-When a tool breaks, it puts your pool at risk of going without cleaning until you can return to the pool center and buy a replacement, which is not good.
+When a tool breaks, your pool is at risk of going without cleaning until you can return to the pool center and buy a replacement, which is not ideal.

-I know from experience because I’ve bought cheap skimmers that the net rips on.
-And I’ve bought a vacuum attachment that cracked and left sharp pieces of plastic in the pool.
+I know from experience that the net rips on cheap skimmers.
+And I’ve bought a vacuum attachment that cracked, leaving sharp plastic pieces in the pool.

 Taking care of your own pool is a long term job so do yourself a favor and learn from my mistakes.
 Buy good quality tools that will last you and make the job easier.
 Remember, swimming pools should be fun!